-Due to new State and Federal education requirements, Daemen College has decided not to recruit and/or enroll new students into these program options for the spring 2013 and fall 2013 semesters.
+Due to new State and Federal education requirements, Daemen College has decided not to recruit and/or enroll new students into these program options for the Fall 2013 and Spring 2014 semesters.

 Master of Science in Adolescence Education: Initial/Professional Certification (7-12)

 - AE500 Dimensions of Learning and Teaching – content specific (6)

 - AE503 Assessment and Evaluation in Adolescence Education (3)

 - AE515 Specific Methods of Teaching Secondary Subjects – content specific (6)

 - AE524 Management Strategies for the Inclusive Secondary Classroom (3)

 - AE525 Literacy Theory at the Secondary Level (3)

 - AE536 Literacy in the Content Areas (3)